Skip to content

 3. JDP_Security_Series_NukaAI_v1.47-CVE-2026-25592-BYPASS-2.cast

-- Summary: Documents the Type Confusion flaw by manually invoking the kernel with various payloads.
-It shows the filter failing when the malicious path is wrapped in a non-string data type.
+• Summary: Documents the Type Confusion flaw via manual kernel invocation.
+Highlights the filter failure when the malicious path is encapsulated within non-string data types.

 Supporting Files: * Exploit Harness (Program.cs) * Execution Logs (txt) * Asciinema Recording (cast)